The blockchain solution that improved the supply chain of essential medication

-- the development of the blockchain application (on Hyperledger Fabric);
+- The development of the distributed application on R3 Corda;

 - the integration of existing back-end and front-end systems of the customer based on the Unchain Blockchain Gateway;

-- deployment of the solution in the IBM Cloud.
+- deployment of the solution on KLM’s premise.

 The added business value for i+solution